Ernest G. Osborne Award

 The award is given in memory of Ernest G. Osborne, three-time NCFR President and Professor of Family at Teachers College at Columbia University.
 He excelled at innovative teaching methods.

-The award, sponsored by the Education and Enrichment (EE) Section, recognizes and encourages:
+The award, sponsored by the Family and Community Education Section, recognizes and encourages:

-- excellence in teaching of family studies and distinguished service to families through teaching at any level;
+- excellence in teaching of Family Science and distinguished service to families through teaching at any level;

-- outstanding teachers in the field of family studies; and
+- outstanding teachers in the field of Family Science; and

 - individuals who have demonstrated outstanding leadership and excellence in the teaching of family relationships.